Probabilistic Measures for Biological Adaptation and Resilience: Discussion and Conclusions

+Linear response theory yields further tools to estimate $R_{\tau}$, as detailed in Section \ref{sec:Estimation}.
+These estimates take the form of expectations and correlations of specific functionals of the process $X$.
+See expressions \eqref{eq:S10tau}, \eqref{eq:LRTE1}, \eqref{eq:LRTtauE} and Proposition \ref{prop:gradS}.
+This estimates can be performed by a combination of experimental data assimilation, simulation and analytical tools, depending on the specific model.
+A key feature of our framework is that different types of approximation to $R_\tau$ can achieved depending on the level of detail of the available mathematical model.
+In its full form, every component of the resilience in \eqref{eq:RtauParts} can be estimated by simulating only the unperturbed process $X_{\e_0,\t_0}$.

+With regards to the definition of resilience in terms of an almost arbitrary success function $S$, we argue that it yields a more useful and encompassing framework, since notions of stress, well-being, or health can in many case be subjective and application-dependent: $S$ can be any observable of interest that quantifies the degree to which a system is successful.
+In principle, $S$ doesn't have to be positive, bounded or continuous for the definition of $R_\tau$ to make sense, however, we suppose that $S \in \text{Dom}(\Lop_{\e,\t})$ in \eqref{def:LopB}, which typically contains only bounded, smooth functions.

-With regard to the specific success function chosen here for illustration, Equation \eqref{eq:RtauParts} and Figure \ref{fig:RtauParts} provide an interpretation of the resilience in terms of the contributions from the environmental stresses, and the contribution to the resilience due to adaptation, relative to the ratio of the perturbations to the environmental and adaptation mechanisms.
-From a quantitative point of view, we argue that a measure of success is integral to a useful and more concrete measure of resilience that relates to the observables.
-This approach is antithetical to the idea that there is a universal notion of resilience even when confronted with the same systems biology or biological mechanism: Here, we defined a notion of success to be a symmetric non-negative function with a mean centered at the most probable conditions for the observable because of its dynamics.
-Specifically, we used a Gaussian centered at the most probable state for the observable and a small variance that conveyed that success was to be narrowly defined.
-Alternatively, one can propose to measure the resilience of an ensemble of organisms with respect to some physical process, or even a success function that has an economic context.
+This approach is antithetical to the idea that there is a universal notion of resilience even when confronted with the same systems biology or biological mechanism.
+For our illustrative example, in \eqref{def:Sexample}, we simply defined $S$ as a non-negative function with a mean centered at an equilibrium point labeled as preferred, with a variance that conveyed how narrowly should success be defined.
+Alternatively one can propose to measure the resilience of an ensemble of organisms with respect to some biomarker, productivity rate with economic value, or a statistical measure as in the definition \eqref{def:Rvar} in $R_{\tau}^{\VAR}$.